vmware/versatile-data-kit/CONTRIBUTING.md

 ## Security Bugs
-If you believe you have found a security bug, [create a GitHub issue](https://github.com/vmware/versatile-data-kit/issues) and reach out to us first using any method in the [Contact Us](#contact-us) section.
+If you believe you have found a security bug, reach out to us first using any method in the [Contact Us](#contact-us) section and [create a GitHub issue](https://github.com/vmware/versatile-data-kit/issues).

 # Propose a Change